-Thank you League of Women Voters and the Herald-Zeitung for compiling and printing the 2018 Voters Guide that arrived healthcare for everyone, in with my newspaper earlier As a retiree who recently depend on my local newsregarding city, county and We see diversity as a state candidates running for I read the Voters Guide alarming.
-How can I com-We believe that every pare candidates and make eligible person should be an informed decision when encouraged to vote, and in too many candidates who may be worthy of my vote did not respond to the ques- To Ted Cruz (R), Greg persons in any large group, Abbott (R), Ken Paxton (R), but I think this is a pretty Glenn Hegar (R), Donna good summary of the core Campbell (R), Kyle Biederdo I not see your responses to the LWV questions?
-In a civil society, it is im- Are you not proud of your dentials?
+Thank you League of Women Voters and the Herald-Zeitung for compiling and printing the 2018 Voters Guide that arrived As a retiree who recently depend on my local newsregarding city, county and We see diversity as a state candidates running for I read the Voters Guide alarming.
+How can I com-We believe that every pare candidates and make may be worthy of my vote did not respond to the ques- To Ted Cruz (R), Greg persons in any large group, Abbott (R), Ken Paxton (R), but I think this is a pretty Glenn Hegar (R), Donna good summary of the core Campbell (R), Kyle Bieder-Democrat beliefs.
+There are mann and four other Reno Marxists or Antifas (I had publicans running for justo look that one up) among tice or judge positions: Why do I not see your responses to the LWV questions?
+In a civil society, it is im- Are you not proud of your We believe in quality pub-portant for people to be able accomplishments and credentials?
 As an incumbent are you too busy to keep Persons who disagree the public informed?
-Are you too arrogant to bothempower the "new voters" you're hoping to represent?
+Are you too arrogant to both-We believe in strong na- ly to "walk away."
+Others er answering questions to empower the "new voters" you're hoping to represent?
 By not responding you Margi Koranek have helped me mark my ballot.
-Your opponents will get my vote this year.
-Shame on you!
+Your opponents will get my vote this year. > Shame on you!

 Janet Bantis New Braunfels Website provides needed information In reference to the letter "Who does the TSTA represent?"
 If you go to the website www.texansforpubliceducation.com you might understand why TSTA endorsed 28 Republicans.
-This website rates legislators and candidates as "friendly," "neutral" or unfriendly" to public education issues and the issues pertaining to active and retired public school educators.
-The legislators and candidates (Democrats or Republicans) that TSTA endorsed are rated as "friendly" or "neutral" and these ratings are based on their votes or their platforms (if they are candidates).
+This website rates legislators and candidates as "friendly," "neutral" or unfriendly" to public education issues and the issues pertaining to active and retired public school edu- The legislators and candidates (Democrats or Republicans) that TSTA endorsed are rated as "friendly" or "neutral" and these ratings are based on their votes or their platforms (if they are candidates).
 I hope this helps.

-Martha Mendez New Braunfels See LETTERS, page 6
+Martha Mendez New Braunfels

+See LETTERS, page 6

+A re-newed focus: